What is a Professional Services Contract?

-At the core of every professional services contract agreement there is a contract structure that dictates the expectations of each party.
-While strong results are ultimately what every client wants, the contract structure that surround consulting a project plays a significant role.
-It dictates who bears risk, when money changes hands, and the how final product is to be delivered.
-As a result, the professional service contract structure used to pitch an engagement could easily make or break a deal.
-Knowing the strengths and weaknesses of the common consulting contract structures is essential.
+While strong results are ultimately what every client wants, the contract structure that surrounds the consulting engagement plays a significant role.
+As a result, the professional services contract structure used to pitch an engagement could easily make or break a deal.
+Knowing the strengths and weaknesses of these 6 types of service contracts is essential: